DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

 The materials used in interior environments are immense, diverse and constantly changing.
-This course will focus on the composition of materials, their uses, and how they affect human health and well being.
+Focus on the composition of materials, their uses, and how they affect human health and well being.

 DS 225 — APPAREL DESIGN I